untwisted/untwisted/BOOK.md

 >>>
 ~~~

 Nothing happened as expected.
-It is possible to turn handle into an event by using the 'mapcall' decorator.
+It is possible to turn handle into an event by using the mapcall decorator.
 So, when handle is processed then an event is processed which corresponds to the handle function.
 The
 event carries the return value of the function handle.

-Using 'mapcall' in the code above:
+Using mapcall in the code above:

 ~~~python
 >>> from untwisted.dispatcher import Dispatcher